 These sessions (which take place in person or over video chat) cover our culture, values, product and positioning, customer journey, information security, and people operations.
 These sessions provide information about who we are as a company, how we operate, why we have the values we do, how they guide our product and what we deliver to our customers, and our benefits.

-2. Structured onboarding experience provided by our onboarding tools
+2. Structured onboarding experience provided by an onboarding tool

-Greenhouse Onboarding and Donut are our two main tools for onboarding.
-The Greenhouse Onboarding platform provides an introductory welcome experience that shows new hires information, including pictures and videos, about their office, their team, and a directory, as well as introductory content about Culture Amp.
+Enboarder is our main tool for onboarding.
+The Enboarder Onboarding platform provides a welcome experience that provides new hires with introductory content about Culture Amp.
 It also provides structured checklists that we are able to assign based on location and role.
-We ask new hires to fill out some information about themselves, including a general “about me” section, hobbies, past work life, and “talk to me about.”
-The profile information (complete with their photo) gets sent out to the company automatically at the beginning of their first week.
+We ask new hires to fill out some information about themselves, like what allows them to their best, what they are passionate about and what they are most looking forward to in their new role.
+The profile information (complete with their photo) is sent to their mentor who is then encouraged to share the profile with the team.

-We also use a friendly Slack bot named Donut to help deliver important reminders and introductions to key team members like team leads, mentors, and Camp Guides.
-In these messages, I include guidance and resources for conversations between team members, and other relevant content like product videos for new hires to watch.
+Enboarder is also used to help deliver important reminders and introductions to key team members like team leads, mentors, and Camp Guides.
+In these messages, I include guidance and resources for conversations between team members and other relevant content like product videos for new hires to watch.

 3. Our buddy program, the ‘Camp Guide’

 The Camp Guide is someone outside of a new Camper’s team who will help a new Camper during their first weeks.
 The Camp Guide will be a key link in the new Camper’s experience – providing support in helping them learn the ins and outs of Culture Amp and develop relationships across the company.
 The Camp Guide helps the new Camper to learn the things that are unique to our culture, meet people, and get settled in.